RicoSuter/NJsonSchema/README.md

 NJsonSchema
 ===========

-JSON Schema parser and generator for .NET
+JSON Schema draft v4 reader and generator for .NET